Skip to footer content

 $vbLabelText $csharpLabel

-These settings control the physical layout of your PDF pages, including both odd and even pages.
-You can choose from standard paper sizes or define custom dimensions, set portrait or landscape orientation, and adjust margins to match your design requirements for multiple pages.
-The graphics template system ensures consistent styling across subsequent odd pages and even pages.
+These settings control the physical layout of your pages.
+You can choose from standard paper sizes or define custom dimensions, set portrait or landscape orientation, and adjust margins to match your design requirements.
+The graphics template system ensures consistent styling across all pages.
+For page breaks, use CSS properties to control content flow.

-Adding consistent headers and footers enhances the professional appearance of your PDF documents when converting HTML documents:
+Adding consistent headers and footers enhances the professional appearance of your documents:

 renderer.RenderingOptions.HtmlHeader = new HtmlHeaderFooter()